hanifhefaz/elm-word-search/README.md

 `He is not able to play football in the morning`

-The result you get will be `He is not able to play footbal in the morning` since it contains multiple words that match the search query.
+The result you get will be `He is not able to play football in the morning` since it contains multiple words that match the search query.

 ## Usage